twgrodd/gen1recomp-Mod-Gen2-HM-Anywhere/DIFFERENCES.md

 - Environmental requirements are still required (for example, SURF requires suitable water and FLY requires a valid outdoor location).
 - The HM items remain normal Bag items.
 - Battle moves and party data are not modified.
-- The native Gold/Silver field-move effects, animations, map transitions, and Fly destinations are used.
+- The native Gen 2 field-move effects, animations, map transitions, and Fly destinations are used.

 The mod adds one UI element:

 - **START → HM**, containing the HMs currently owned by the player.

+Supported games:

+- Pokémon Gold
+- Pokémon Silver
+- Pokémon Crystal